Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-{\em Conclusion and discussion.} To summarize, we revisit the KHAF by combining the DMRG method and analytical analyses and provide clear evidence that the CSL phase in the KHAF with longer-range interactions extends to a broader region in the phase diagram and, most strikingly, includes the KHAF with only NN interactions.
+To summarize, we revisit the KHAF by combining the DMRG method and analytical analyses and provide clear evidence that the CSL phase in the KHAF with longer-range interactions extends to a broader region in the phase diagram and, most strikingly, includes the KHAF with only NN interactions.
 In the vicinity of the CSL phase, two distinct VBC phases and a $\sqrt{3}\times\sqrt{3}$ magnetically ordered phase emerge in the phase diagram (in order of decreasing $J'$).

-Because of the breakdown of the adiabatic evolution of the semion sector around $J'<0.02$, it is still hard to draw a solid conclusion on a gapped or gapless ground state at $J'=0$.
-Thus, other TRS breaking states, e.g., a TRS breaking QSL with a Dirac node, can not be excluded at this elusive point.

 Moreover, Gutzwiller projected wave function provides us a good initial ansatz to systematically prepare and study ground states in distinct topological sectors, without involving other technique tricks, such as pinning fields and flux insertion~\cite{YCHe2014Prb,gong2014emergent}.
+Thanks to this great advantage, the ground state in the semion sector can be properly prepared, and then adiabatically evolved by DMRG all the way up to $J^{\prime}=0$.
+Since the semion sector is a fingerprint of a Kalmeyer-Laughlin-type CSL, we argue that a gapped CSL appears to be the most promising candidate for the ground state at $J^\prime=0$.

 Our work may also attract new future attention to this pendent issue.
 It would be desirable to observe the degenerate ground states at $J' = 0$ by, e.g., larger-scale DMRG calculations on wider cylinders or tensor network calculations in the thermodynamic limit.
-From the experimental side, the signature of semion excitations could be explored in real materials, even when the kagome compounds, having interactions beyond the KHAF with NN interactions, may no longer has a CSL as their ground states.
+From the experimental side, the signature of semion excitations could be explored in real materials, even when the Kagome compounds, having interactions beyond the KHAF with NN interactions, may no longer have a CSL as their ground states.\\